 The purpose of the starter interlock switch is to prevent accidental starting.
-Only when the starter interlock switch is positioned to the right will pushing the green start button crank the engine.
-The engine will not crank when the starter interlock switch is positioned to the left.
+Only when the starter interlock switch is pulled out will pushing the green start button crank the engine.
+The engine will not crank when the starter interlock switch is pushed in.

-To prevent accidental rotation of the engine and possible injury, always keep the starter interlock switch positioned to the left when the engine is not running.
+To prevent accidental rotation of the engine and possible injury, always keep the starter interlock switch pushed in when the engine is not running.

-A. Starter Interlock Switch B. Locked
+A. Starter Interlock Switch B. Push in.
+(Locked)

-A. Unlocked
+A. Pull out.
+(Unlocked)